 Typically, the passing score for a high-stakes examination, such as the TEP, is set between 75 and 80 percent (score of 60-64 for the TEP).
 However, to be fair to candidates and ensure that more candidates were eligible to take the performance test, the passing score for the TEP was set at 69 percent, or 55 points, which is 5 points below the 75 percent cut off of 60 points.

 This accommodation is referred to as a "passing band" of 55-60, and there is a high degree of confidence that a candidate who fails by one point (54) has not demonstrated the requisite minimum proficiency to pass the exam.
 Candidates who are this close to passing are encouraged to analyze their subsection scores and engage in intensive study of grammar, vocabulary building, and testing strategies using the references found in the BEI Study Guide for Interpreter Certification Candidates.

-What are the certificate equivalences for the previous BEI testing system to the new testing system?
+What are the certificate equivalences for BEI Levels I-V to the current system?

-The previous BEI testing system and the new BEI testing system are different.
+The BEI Levels I-V and the current BEI system are different.
 There are no certificate equivalencies.
 One must meet eligibility requirements and pass required tests to be awarded a certificate from the new testing system.